-DFAT communicates and enforces its expectations relating to fraud and corruption control via agreement provisions with its delivery partners.
-DFAT's agreements typically include standard fraud clauses which detail the responsibilities of DFAT's delivery partners.
-The standard fraud clauses place the obligation on delivery partners to investigate allegations and suspected fraud cases in the Australian aid program.
-Contract and grant agreement obligations, on a proportional risk basis, are likely to require program delivery partners to:
+DFAT communicates and enforces its expectations relating to fraud and corruption control via arrangement provisions with its funding recipients.
+DFAT's arrangements typically include standard fraud clauses which detail the responsibilities of DFAT's funding recipients.
+The standard fraud clauses place the obligation on funding recipients to investigate allegations and suspected fraud cases in the Australian aid program.
+Contract and grant arrangement obligations, on a proportional risk basis, are likely to require program funding recipients to:

 - Ensure that the partner and/or its personnel do not engage in any fraud.
-Fraud must be actively prevented and detected, including by the partners personnel. - Adhere to the relevant conflict of interest and confidentiality clauses. - Ensure that the partner or its personnel do not make or cause to be made, receive or seek to receive any offer, gift, payment or benefit of any kind, which could be construed as an illegal or corrupt act. - Within one month of Project Start Date: conduct a fraud risk assessment and produce a fraud control strategy in compliance with the Commonwealth Fraud Control Framework available at www.ag.gov.au. - Ensure risk assessments and strategies contain appropriate fraud prevention, detection, investigation and reporting processes and procedures. - Ensure that personnel are responsible and accountable to the delivery partner for preventing and reporting fraud as part of their routine responsibilities.
+Fraud must be actively prevented and detected, including by the partners personnel. - Adhere to the relevant conflict of interest and confidentiality clauses. - Ensure that the partner or its personnel do not make or cause to be made, receive or seek to receive any offer, gift, payment or benefit of any kind, which could be construed as an illegal or corrupt act. - Within one month of Project Start Date: conduct a fraud risk assessment and produce a fraud control strategy in compliance with the Commonwealth Fraud Control Framework available at www.ag.gov.au. - Ensure risk assessments and strategies contain appropriate fraud prevention, detection, investigation and reporting processes and procedures. - Ensure that personnel are responsible and accountable to the funding recipient for preventing and reporting fraud as part of their routine responsibilities.
 This includes reporting potential fraud matters within five (5) business days.
 A template of the 'Fraud Referral Form' is located here. - Respond within five (5) business days to any further requests for information by DFAT